Call of Duty: Infinite Warfare: Pre-release

 Upon release of the initial trailer, the game was heavily criticized by the community for being too futuristic.
 The consensus held was that this had stemmed from frustration with the current direction of the franchise, as consecutive installments released in the past few years had been set in future settings and narratives.
 In response to the criticism, Activision CEO Eric Hirshberg stated that he knew "that there are people in our community who are nostalgic for the 'boots-on-the-ground-style gameplay' ... [but] ... we also have millions of people in our community who want to have new innovative experiences in the game each year and Infinite Warfare is going to deliver that."
 He also stated that Call of Duty: Black Ops II, whose trailer also received its fair share of dislikes, would go on to become the best-selling Call of Duty game at the time.
-As of 30 June 2021, the trailer has received more than 3.95 million dislikes and is the 25th-most-disliked video on YouTube.
+Before dislike counts were removed from YouTube's API on December 13, 2021, the trailer has received more than 3.96 million dislikes and is the 25th-most-disliked video on YouTube.

 Despite its pre-release criticism, Infinite Warfare was named Best Shooter at E3 by Game Informer.
 At the 2016 Game Critics Awards for the best of E3, the game was nominated for Best Action Game, but lost to rival game Battlefield 1.